-5.2 High Pressure Washdown (Optional)
+6.2 High Pressure Washdown

 A saltwater high pressure pump, controlled by a pressure sensor, supplies the raw water hose connector located in the cockpit.
-The pump is activated by the washdown switch located below the starboard bolster in the cockpit or in the helm switch panel.
+The pump is activated by the washdown switch located in the helm or the rear of the cockpit.
 This switch should be turned to the "ON" position just before using the washdown and be turned to the "OFF" position when the washdown is not in use.